 The term Auditory Environmental Stimuli (AES)

-refers to sounds other than spoken discourse (e.g., someone tapping a pencil, a dog barking, or a dropped book) that may be conveyed in cued language transliteration.
+refers to sounds other than spoken discourse (e.g., someone tapping a pencil, a dog barking, or a dropped book).

 Implications to Consumers of Transliteration Services